maxwelljordanwhite/Refresh-Launchpad/README.md

 1. [Grab the latest release](https://github.com/maxwelljordanwhite/Refresh-Launchpad/releases) (also available from [Pacmax](https://pacmax.org/pac/maxwelljordanwhite-refresh-launchpad/))
 2. Open the `.alfredworkflow` file & select Import
 3. Launch Alfred and type either `rl` or `refresh launchpad`

+## Limitations

+Unfortunately, after (I think) Sierra, the script that this workflow runs only works with Apple's stock apps.
+I did some searching but haven't been able to find a working alternative.

+If you'd be interested, there's an app that mostly solves this (though, not from Alfred) called [Launchpad Manager](http://launchpadmanager.com/).
+It looks like it was updated to work with Catalina.
+I re-purchased it to give it a try, and it seems to do the trick.
+I'm going to see if I can't somehow run this from Alfred as another alternative.

 ## Contribute [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)